 Presentations at national and international conferences and professional meetings are a crucial aspect of graduate students’ academic and professional development.
 Sources of conference travel support accessible to graduate students in the Dietrich School include those highlighted below.

 If you are receiving travel grants from multiple sources, you must communicate with each office about all sources of funding so that the offices can coordinate on a single expense report in the Concur Travel and Expense System.
 Failure to communicate about all funding sources will compromise your eligibility.
 Submit your packet with all receipts and documentation to your department first.
 If you are also receiving funding through the A&S PBC Travel Grant, please submit your receipts and documentation to Katelyn White at email@example.com.
-If you are receiving funding through A&S GSO travel grants, please contact Allison Gremba at firstname.lastname@example.org or visit http://pre.asgso.pitt.edu/awards-and-grants/travel-grant/.
+If you are receiving funding through A&S GSO travel grants, please contact Michael O'Brien at firstname.lastname@example.org or visit http://pre.asgso.pitt.edu/awards-and-grants/travel-grant/.
 If you are receiving funding through GPSG travel grants, please contact the Graduate and Profesional Student Government at email@example.com or visit http://pre.gpsg.pitt.edu/services/travel-grants/.

 Arts and Sciences-PBC Travel Fund

 Travel grants of up to $600 are available to Dietrich School graduate students who are presenting at conferences and professional meetings.
 Please refer to the eligibility requirements and application.
-When you print your application, please do not print on both sides of the paper.
+All materials can be submitted as .pdf files.
 For questions that are not addressed by these materials, contact Katelyn White at firstname.lastname@example.org prior to travel.

 Arts and Sciences Graduate Student Organization Travel Grants

 The Arts and Sciences Graduate Student Organization (A&S GSO) sponsors grants for travel to an academic conference to present a paper or a poster, to participate in an interactive workshop, or to attend a job talk/interview at a conference (for doctoral students only).
 To be eligible you must be enrolled as a Dietrich School of Arts and Sciences graduate student at the time of your travel.
 For a workshop to be considered you must be presenting original research and you may not be receiving course credit.
 Details and contact information are available on the A&S GSO website.
 A&S-GSO grants require pre-approval.

 Graduate and Professional Student Government Travel Grants